WordPress Plugins 101, Those Special Purpose Website Helpers

-If you’re wondering what WordPress plugins are, you will first need to understand WordPress.
+If you’re wondering what WordPress plugins are, you must first understand WordPress.
 The platform has traveled a long way since it first launched.
 Today, it has created a market and opportunities never imagined before.
-It is a powerful platform allowing everyone to build their digital presence—from the smallest, simplest site to large, complex online behemoths.
+It is a powerful platform allowing everyone to build their digital presence—from the smallest, simplest site to giant, complex online behemoths.

-However, right out of the box, WordPress isn’t the most functional package.
-While it is a popular Content Management System worldwide, its functionality relies on WordPress plugins to give its capabilities a good boost.
+However, WordPress isn’t the most functional package right out of the box.
+While it is a popular Content Management System worldwide, its functionality relies on WordPress plugins to boost its capabilities.

 What Are WordPress Plugins?

 When you create your WordPress website, you will generally start with a blank canvas to publish basic content.
-However, you will not receive stuff like page builders, contact forms, or two-factor authentication straight out of the box.
+However, you will not receive extra functionality like page builders, contact forms, or two-factor authentication straight out of the box.

 WordPress offers the freedom and ability to choose essential functionality, making it user-friendly and lightweight.